ilikepancakes-ink/schat/flutter/README.md

 ## License

-This project is part of the SchoolChat platform.
+This project is part of the Schat platform.